-A school receives a designation of Targeted Support and Improvement (TSI) when
+A school receives a designation of Targeted Support and Improvement/Additional Targeted Support and Improvement (TSI/ATSI) when

 - A school has one or more subgroups whose index value is less than or equal to the index value of the lowest 5% of Title I schools.

-- A school with a subgroup that is identified as TSI for 3 years in a row will then identified as an ATSI school.
+- A Title 1 school with a subgroup that is identified as TSI/ATSI for 3 consecutive identification cycles will then be identified as a CSI-TSI school.

 - The nine subgroups of students considered within each school are:

 - o African American

 - o Alaska Native/American Indian

-- Asian/Pacific Islander
+- o Asian/Pacific Islander

-- Caucasian
+- o Caucasian

-- o Hispanic
+- Hispanic

 - Two or More Races

 - Students with Disabilities

 - English Learners

 - Economically Disadvantaged